SrihariKastuar/SrihariKastuar.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hey, this is Srihari (Sh-ree-ha-ree)"
+title: "Hey, this is Srihari"
 excerpt: "About me"
 author_profile: true
 redirect_from: